Best of

 - Late-night restaurants and bars The West Loop has more after-hours options than its dinner-row reputation suggests.

-- Michelin-recognized restaurants The West Loop has one of the densest concentrations of Michelin-recognized restaurants in the Midwest, with starred kitchens spread across Randolph Restaurant Row, Fulton Market, and the older industrial blocks between them.
+- Michelin-recognized restaurants Michelin-starred and Michelin-listed kitchens cluster tightly here — including Smyth, Chicago’s only three-star restaurant in the current guide — across Randolph Restaurant Row, Fulton Market, and the older industrial blocks between them.

 - Best private dining and event spaces The West Loop is one of Chicago's most-booked neighborhoods for corporate dinners, rehearsal dinners, and milestone events.